Lake Rhona

 About

-Most walkers allow 2 – 3 days to complete the return journey to Lake Rhona.
+Most walkers allow 2–3 days to complete the return walk.

-Campsites are located on the flats behind the Lake, and walkers are encouraged to use them to minimise impact on the sensitive vegetation and beaches.
+Campsites are located on flats behind the lake.
+Walkers should use these sites to help protect sensitive vegetation and beaches.

-The walk starts and ends with a crossing of the Gordon River.
-After heavy rainfall, the Gordon River can become difficult or impossible to cross.
-Walkers should allow extra days to wait for the river to slow or consider rescheduling their trip.
+The walk begins and ends with a crossing of the Gordon River.
+After heavy rain, the river may be difficult or impossible to cross.
+Allow extra time if needed, or consider postponing your trip.

 • Lake Rhona walk notes